Keparoo/tapntable-backend/README.md

 GET /users/roles

 ### Checks routes
 GET /checks/:id/payments -- returns a list of payments related to check

-POST /checks/:id/ordered --  New item ordered
-GET /checks/:id/ordered --  returns a list of items ordered related to check

-### Ordered routes
-GET /ordered
-GET /ordered/:id -- return the item ordered
-PATCH /ordered/:id
-DELETE /ordered/:id

 ### Restaurant Info
-GET /info
-POST /info
+This will become a json file.
+Remove table.
+Routes not needed POST /info
 PATCH /info